✨🎤 The CyberCup Show returns on 13 February 2026!

 The tour can evolve to address specific focuses:

-• Management of physical and logical access
+• Physical and logical access management

 • Protection of PLCs and SCADA